sketchplugins/plugin-directory/README.md

 - [Brandfolder](https://github.com/brandfolder/sketch-plugin-brandfolder), by brandfolder: Easily use your digital assets from Brandfolder right within your favorite platform for digital design!
 - [Live Planet Sketch Datasupplier](https://github.com/Craigtut/liveplanet-sketch-datasupplier), by Craig Tuttle: Supply's real data from Live Planet's API to Sketch for testing designs
 - [Mugsy](https://github.com/jan-patrick/sketch_mugsy), by jan-patrick:
-- [Symbol Merger](https://github.com/franklymrshankly/Symbol-Merger), by Jonathan Tran: A Sketch plugin that merges duplicate symbols
 - [SVG Bem](https://github.com/mLihs/svg-bem), by mLihs: A Plugin for SVG export to convert IDs to Classes, create BEM Styled Naming Based on Layers.
 Uses SVGO to compresse and Clean up SVGs, right when you export them.
 Based on the SVGO Compressor Plugin
 - [BRData](https://github.com/jonathasbsouza/brdata), by Jônathas Souza: Gerador de dados contextualizados com a realidade brasileira.
 - [Disconnector](https://github.com/njcrowther/Disconnector), by Nathan Crowther: Quickly disconnect all symbols from a selection
-- [Create New Styles](https://github.com/franklymrshankly/Create-New-Styles), by Jonathan Tran: A Sketch plugin to create multiple layer styles or text styles
 - [Datazier Lens](https://github.com/enriquezgomez/datazier-lens), by Victor Enriquez: Inspect and sort your local font book
 - [QuickTextOverride](https://github.com/dbilyk/QuickTextOverride), by Dmitri Bilyk: Use a key command to target the first text override of a symbol.
 - [Symbol Overlay Toggle](https://github.com/uxcourt/overlaytoggler), by uxcourt: A Sketch plug-in to seek specific style names in library-sourced symbols and toggle the styles.
 - [PersianSupplier](https://github.com/hiradary/persiansupplier), by Hirad Arshadi: Sketch Plugin for supplying dynamic persian data.
-- [Set Min Max](https://github.com/franklymrshankly/Set-Min-Max), by Jonathan Tran: This plugin will resize a layer by height or width to a base max or min value
 - [Symbol Override Padding](https://github.com/franklymrshankly/Symbol-Override-Padding), by Jonathan Tran: Add bottom padding to a symbol override
-- [Grid Layer](https://github.com/franklymrshankly/Grid-Layer), by Jonathan Tran: Create columns or gutters as layers.
-Useful if you need a grid on a component level.
-- [Paddit](https://github.com/franklymrshankly/Paddit), by Jonathan Tran: Inspired by Falkeyn's Modulizer, a Sketch plugin that adjusts a group's background to the content with padding.
-- [Align To Padding](https://github.com/franklymrshankly/Align-to-padding), by Jonathan Tran: Align layers in a group with padding applied
 - [Colormate](https://github.com/themainingredient/colormate), by The Main Ingredient: Colormate is a kickass sketch plugin that will help you figure out how in the hell you ended up with 457 different greys, instead of the 1 grey Mandy gave you in the handover.
 Oops :flushed:
 - [Sequence Artboard Names](https://github.com/tbrasington/Sequence-Sketch-Artboards), by Thomas Brasington: Simple sequencing of all artboards within a Sketch Document
 - [🕵🏻‍ Find and Replace Text](https://github.com/chriswetterman/sketch-find-and-replace-text), by Chris Wetterman: Find and replace text throughout your Sketch document
-- [Label Layers](https://github.com/franklymrshankly/Label_Layers), by Jonathan Tran: A Sketch plugin that labels selected layers
 - [Install Library Bundle](https://github.com/bomberstudios/install-library-bundle), by Ale Muñoz: Installs a bunch of shared Sketch Libraries at once, because life is too short for clicking links.
 - [foodreau](https://github.com/maxdavid/sketch-foodreau), by Max David: Data supplier plugin for populating designs with real food recipes.
 - [Artboard History](https://github.com/jan-patrick/sketch_artboard-history), by Jan Schneider: A Sketch plugin to switch faster between your latest artboards.